Playmakerrrr/USSTF/README.md

-# USSTF
+# AISTF
-the code of USSTF
+the code of AISTF